bauerDOTuzh/llm_bug_detection/readme.md

 Below, we provide the appendix of the paper, which comprises supplementary information that could not be included in the main paper due to page constraints.

-### RQ2: Statistical results according to APA guidelines
+### RQ2: Statistical Analysis of Vulnerability Detection Performance

 We hereby follow APA guidelines to report the regression coefficients, 95% confidence intervals, effect sizes (i.e., odds ratios), and p-values for each model term (intercept and predictors).
 Additionally, we conclude with a paragraph interpreting the statistics in relation to the paper's claims, as recommended by APA guidelines.